 Attach the patch to the damaged painting

-Below you can see the YES! paste that I use which I bought it at a local art supply store.
+Below you can see the YES! paste that I use.
 I brushed some on one side of my patch and stuck the patch to the back of my canvas.
 Then I lifted up the edges and added a little more glue to make sure the patch was glued all the way to the edges.
 If the patch is flapping around it might get caught on something and tear off.

 Finally, to make sure that patch wasn’t going anywhere, I weighted it down with a book and waited a couple of days for it to dry.